-- (a) an apology - (b) the award of compensation - (c) an explanation of what went wrong - (d) a practical action to be taken to correct the problem - 1.61 Licence holders should also specify that complainants may have additional rights under the Consumer Rights Act 2015 and, if relevant, their own passenger's charter. - 1.62 Operators with a licence condition that requires them to have an Accessible Travel Policy (ATP) have obligations under ORR's ATP guidance to provide details on the availability of redress when assistance has not been delivered as booked.
+- the award of compensation (b)

+- (c) an explanation of what went wrong

+- a practical action to be taken to correct the problem (d)

+- 1.60 Licence holders should also specify that complainants may have additional rights under the Consumer Rights Act 2015 and, if relevant, their own passenger's charter. - 1.61 Operators with a licence condition that requires them to have an Accessible Travel Policy (ATP) have obligations under ORR's ATP guidance to provide details on the availability of redress when assistance has not been delivered as booked.
 Licence holders are encouraged to include in their CHP where passengers can find out further information about these arrangements.